-- The lower part of throat (hypopharynx)
+- The lower part of the throat (hypopharynx)

 - The salivary glands

-In conjunction with Beacon Hospital’s Nose, Mouth and Throat (ENT) Cancer Community Awareness programme, Beacon Hospital provides a FREE SCREENING for nose, mouth and throat cancer including the nasal cavity (nose passage from nostrils), paranasal sinuses, nasopharynx (back of the nose), tonsils, tongue, lining of the mouth and throat, vocal chords (voice box), lips thyroid and salivary glands.
+In conjunction with Beacon Hospital’s Nose, Mouth and Throat (ENT) Cancer Community Awareness programme, Beacon Hospital provides a FREE SCREENING for nose, mouth and throat cancer including the nasal cavity (nose passage from nostrils), paranasal sinuses, nasopharynx (back of the nose), tonsils, tongue, lining of the mouth and throat, vocal cords (voice box), lips thyroid and salivary glands.
 This screening includes the following: